 E-commerce trend 5:

 The use of more chatbots is a must as over 50% of online shoppers prefer to use messenger apps instead of traditional methods such as email, phone and contact forms.
 Minimize abandoned shopping baskets and answer customer requests 24/7 for a better customer experience.

 E-commerce trend 6:

 Implement machine learning and artificial intelligence in your e-commerce system.
 Machine learning helps the retailer to make faster and better business decisions and many tasks can be automated saving operational costs.
-By knowing who the client is , what they bought in the past, and what they seek at this point in time, it gets much easier for the retailer to make tailored and personal offerings.
-Let's say that a client purchases product X every quarter, accordingly, the Machine learning system sends a tailored and personalized message of similar product at a price that is in line with or beats competition!
+By knowing who the client is , what they bought in the past, and what they seek at this point in time; this makes it much easier for the retailer to make tailored and personal offerings.
+Let’s say that a client purchases product X every quarter.
+Accordingly, the Machine learning system sends a tailored and personalized message of similar product at a price that is in line with or beats competition!